Around the world, people give up time, money, and energy every day to improve the lives of others.

 Lewis believes in effective altruism.
 His philosophy is to use science to understand and make decisions based on the positive effect he can have on the world.

-But when he explored the impact of his plans to become a doctor, he found that his potential was better focused elsewhere.
-By working in the public health sector–where he could direct policy, having a far-reaching effect on a population’s wellbeing–and making charitable donations based on a better salary, he could help the most people.
+But when he explored the impact of his plans to become a doctor, he found that his potential was better realized if focused elsewhere.
+By working in the public health sector – where he could direct policy and have a far-reaching effect on a population’s wellbeing – and making charitable donations based on a better salary, he could help the most people.

 Pure Altruism: A Philosophical Take

-Acts of altruism not only include those to help another or improve their wellbeing, but also to reduce their chance of being harmed.
+Acts of altruism include those that not only help another or improve their wellbeing, but also reduce their chance of being harmed.

 And yet, life is messy, and often so are our motives.